danfuzz/samizdat/doc/language-guide/06-control.md

 once per set of elements.
 The loop terminates when *any* of the generators becomes voided.

+This construct yields the last value (not void) yielded by its inner block.
+If the block never yields a value, then this construct yields void.
+In addition, if `break` or a named yield is used, then this construct of course yields the indicated value (or void).

 `for` expressions support explicit yield definition, and they define both break and continue contexts.